Art-Sells/Arells/Build-Notes.md

 ## Test
 - integrate other v3 pool
+- Test different L3 pool amounts to see if individual pool price makes a difference.
+- Change HPM acronyms to anticipate losses.

 ### Offline (test network transactions daily and verify amounts in DEX UI)
 - General Price is median exterior price and all MASS logic functions are dependent on this.